Supervisor guidance

 AHRC & UKRI expectations

-Please be aware that there are some recent policy changes to the AHRC Training Grant Funding Guide.
+Please be aware that UKRI published policy changes on 1st October 2025.
 These supersede all previous versions of such documents, so please disregard any old versions you may still be using.

-The following definition of research training is provided by the AHRC in its Teaching Grant Funding Guide 2014-15 (v1.0 February 2014):
+The following definition of research training is provided by the AHRC in its Teaching Grant Funding Guide 2025 (v4.0 May 2025):

-“The AHRC uses ‘research training’ in its broadest sense to describe the knowledge, understanding & skills that a student will need to successfully pursue their studies, complete a high quality thesis & prepare for a career once their studies have been completed.
-We aim not to be prescriptive about the type of training or how it should be delivered.
-‘Training’ encompasses all the opportunities – formal & informal – available to postgraduate students to develop as researchers & practitioners in their fields & as highly qualified individuals in preparation for their future careers.
+"The AHRC uses ‘research training’ in its broadest sense to describe the knowledge, understanding and skills that a student will need to successfully pursue their studies, complete a high-quality thesis, and start a career.
+AHRC does not prescribe the type of training or how it should be delivered.
+‘Training’ includes all formal and informal opportunities for postgraduate students to develop as researchers, practitioners, and highly qualified individuals for various careers.

 The guidance sets out the role of supervisors as follows: